AdobeXD/plugin-samples/tutorials/quick-start-panel/index.md

 This code does the following:

 1. Creates a `const` called `html` for your UI markup, including elements for `style`, `form`, and so on.
 The `form` tag contains a `div` which includes two text input fields and a `footer` which has a button for users to click on.
 The `p` tag contains warning text which is used to warn users when they select a non-rectangle node inside the active XD document.
-2. Creates a nested function called `exec`.
+2. Creates a nested function called `increaseRectangleSize`.
 3. Gets a reference to the `editDocument` method available in the `application` module.
 4. Gets user input value from the "height" input element.
 5. Gets user input value from the "width" input element.